Accounting Standards Oversight Council

 Paul lives in Saint John.

 Brian has extensive experience in accounting and financial reporting, strategic planning, financial analysis, risk management and taxation in both public and private company environments.
-In addition to his role as an AcSOC member, he is also a member of CPA Canada’s Canadian Performance Reporting Board.
+He is a past member of CPA Canada’s Canadian Performance Reporting Board.

 Brian lives in Toronto.

-Lois Fine has over 25 years of accounting experience in the non-profit and charitable sector.
-She is currently the Director of Finance and Information Technology at YWCA Toronto, where she recently oversaw the ﬁnances related to the construction of an $80 million 300-unit green and affordable housing project for women in downtown Toronto.
+Lois Fine has over 30 years of accounting experience in the not-for-profit and charitable sector.
+She is currently the Director of Finance and Information Technology at YWCA Toronto, a multi-service agency serving women and girls since 1873.
+In her role, Lois oversees an annual budget of over $30 million.
+She has been YWCA’s Director of Finance since 1996.
+In 2011, Lois oversaw the finances for YWCA Toronto Elm Centre, an $80 million 300-unit green and affordable housing project for women in downtown Toronto, which opened its doors that same year.

-Lois is also the Treasurer of the Board of the Central Toronto Community Health Centre and the Playwrights Guild of Canada.
-She has consulted widely in the non-profit sector, serving agencies, private and public foundations, and government-funding bodies.
-For ﬁve years, she chaired an allocations panel for United Way of Greater Toronto.
-An experienced instructor, Lois teaches ﬁnancial management at the Schulich School of Business, as part of the Emerging Leaders and ONCoop Programs, seeking to equip leaders in the non-profit sector with the tools required for leadership.
+She is currently the Treasurer of the Board of the Parkdale Queen West Community Health Centre and the Playwrights Guild of Canada.
+Lois has also consulted widely in the not-for-profit sector, serving agencies, private and public foundations, and government-funding bodies.
+An experienced instructor, Lois has taught ﬁnancial management at the Schulich School of Business, as part of the Emerging Leaders and ONCoop Programs, seeking to equip leaders in the non-profit sector with the tools required for leadership.

 Lois lives in Toronto.